Wojnstup/PipeCatTurbo/README.md

     <li>dmenu (with <a href="https://tools.suckless.org/dmenu/patches/line-height/">height patch </a>applied!)</li>
     <li>a link to working Invidious instance, if the ones provided go down. <a href="https://docs.invidious.io/Invidious-Instances.md">List of public instances</a></li>
    </ul>
+   <h6>Disclaimer!
+I'm a begginer in bash and my coding skills leave much to be desired.
+This script works, but the code might be a little messy, for now.</h6>